markstringer-dti/markstringer-dti.github.io/dti.md

 Maybe I need to be that person.

-Another thought to blend into this mix is that the software that dominates the world at the moment, has been instigated by people who have sight of both sides of this divide.
+There's another thought to blend into this mix.
+This is that the software that dominates the world at the moment has been instigated by people who have sight of both sides of this divide.
 Mark Zuckerberg was a techie.
 Bill Gates was a techie.
 The two guys that built Google were techies.